camunda/camunda-docs-manual/content/webapps/cockpit/batch/batch-operation.md

 # Definition Of Operation

-It is possible to execute the following batch operations on process instances:
+It is possible to execute the following batch operations:

 - Delete running process instances.
 - Delete finished process instances.